-5. Self confidence and inner strength are left intact.
+5. Self-confidence and inner strength stay intact.

-Children who aren’t constantly compared to other children should grow up with more self worth than children who are made to feel secondary to peers who may be cooler, cleverer, thinner or more athletic through a trick of genetics.
+Children who aren’t constantly compared to other children should grow up with more self-worth than children who are made to feel secondary to peers who may be cooler, cleverer, thinner or more athletic through a trick of genetics.

 Those who aren’t put down or belittled by bullies won’t have the confidence knocked out of them.
 Children with self-worth can believe in their capabilities, have a can-do attitude and apply themselves to any task without fear of failure or embarrassment.